-Grade 6 Social Studies – World Geography
+Grade 6 – World Geography

 Students undertake a year-long study of the geography of the world with emphasis on utilizing the tools and themes of geography to study the world’s regions and people in depth.
 The course begins with an overview of the essential elements of geography as the study of Earth and its people, including building skills related to the six essential elements of geography: studying the world in spatial terms, places and regions, physical systems, human systems, environment and society, and the uses of geography.
 Students then engage in an intense study of both physical and human geography with focus on the relationship between the physical characteristics of the Earth and the historical and cultural development of its people.
 Regional focus units include more in depth study of East and Southeast Asia as well as Latin and Middle America.
 Finally, students will engage in ongoing geographic skill development by mapping and examining demographics in all regions of the world, and locating and studying places of interest related to current events.

-Grade 7 Social Studies – Ancient World History to 1500
+Grade 7 – Ancient Civilizations

 The course begins with a study of prehistory and early humans and continues with the ancient civilizations of the Middle East.
 Students then trace the development of civilization through the cultural and historical contributions of the early empires of Egypt, Africa, Greece, Rome and Asia.
 The course concludes with a study of the emergence of Modern Europe through the middle ages.
-The course focuses on the development of mapping and analytic skills, historical thinking, and increased cultural awareness.
+The course focuses on the development of mapping and analytic skills, historical thinking, use of primary sources, and increased cultural awareness.

-Grade 8 Social Studies – American History and Cultures
+Grade 8 – American History